-As soon as the first cool breeze blows a few crunchy leaves off their branches, horror fans come crawling out of the woodwork, eager to indulge their love of every movie that features a chainsaw, a massacre, or a chainsaw massacre.
+As soon as the first cool breeze blows a few crunchy leaves off their branches, horror movie fans come crawling out of the woodwork, eager to indulge their love of Halloween movies that feature a chainsaw, a massacre, or a chainsaw massacre.
 Meanwhile, people who prefer to celebrate Halloween without having to sleep with the lights on return to a few safe favorites—classics like Hocus Pocus (1993), Beetlejuice (1998), and The Addams Family (1991).
 While your steel-nerved friends are busy with slashers and scream queens, here are 15 gently spooky movies for you to check out.

 1. Halloweentown (1998)